Member's Section

 Offers rebates for Hypnotherapy.
 Your AACHP membership is used by Navy Health to verify your status as a provider with them via correlation with the monthly list of all fully compliant professional clinical members provided to Navy Health by the AACHP.

-AACHP members will be added/removed from the HCI database as hypnotherapy providers on the basis of a current monthly list of AACHP Professional Clinical Members.
-The onus is on the practitioner to ensure currency of membership i.e. if a practitioner is not on the AACHP list (and therefore not on the HCI database), the client will not receive a rebate.
+AACHP members will be added/removed from the Health Partners database as hypnotherapy providers on the basis of a current monthly list of AACHP Professional Clinical Members.
+The onus is on the practitioner to ensure currency of membership i.e. if a practitioner is not on the AACHP list (and therefore not on the Health Partners database), the client will not receive a rebate.

 Teachers Health Fund